a14m/rm/README.md

 -
 `rm [OPTION]...FILE...`

-`/bin/rm [OPTION]...FILE...` to use the system rm for special cases this script don't cover
+`/bin/rm [OPTION]...FILE...` to use the system rm for special cases this script doesn't cover

 ###Options
 | option      |  desc. |